ahmedelq/ahmedelq.github.io/learning/docs/Mass Communication/xp1.md

-media content cultivate our perciption, the more we are exposed, the more we accept its representation.
+media content cultivate our perception, the more we are exposed, the more we accept its representation.

 * Likelihood to be a victim within a week
   * Light TV viewer: 1%